 The final key factor in the cost of a home is the level of finishing you prefer.
 Two houses can be built to the exact same size and style but have dramatically different price points due to the level of finishing.
 Some examples of details that need to be determined are exterior finishing (stucco? siding?), flooring types (hardwood? tile? carpet?), kitchen material and approximate size, countertop material (quartz? granite? laminate?), etc. The list goes on.

 This should provide some insights into some of the general factors that affect the price of a custom home in Saskatoon.
-Further information about the costs to build a home can be found in our free download guide on our Tips and Tools page.
+Further information about the costs to build a home can be found in our free download guide on our Learn page.
 If you have additional questions about a new home in Saskatoon feel free to contact us!